telerik-boneyard/Platform-Knowledge-Base/troubleshooting/troubleshooting-cannot-receive-push-notifications-on-android-when-the-app-is-closed.md

 3. Locate your app in the list and enable "Autostart"
 4. Restart the device

+### Asus devices

+1. Locate the Auto-start Manager as noted [here](https://www.asus.com/support/FAQ/1011266/)
+2. Locate your app in the list and enable "Allow"

 ## Notes

  Currently, we have not identified a way to achieve this behavior programmatically from your application.
 You may consider to instruct your customers to enable the option on their devices if they fall under the above category.
+​
 ## See Also

 * [Troubleshooting Push Notifications for Android](http://docs.telerik.com/platform/backend-services/javascript/push-notifications/troubleshooting/push-trb-android)